younes-zeboudj/exposeserver/README.md

 A simple tool to create a server and expose it to the internet using nodejs.

+The script will create an apache virtual host that listens on a given port and forwards traffic received at that port to some local port.
+The script can also create a local server that listen on the local port with some useful endpoints (see `ci` argument).

 NOTE (for those who are confused whther they can use this tool or not):
  - The machine to use to create the server must not have a firewall blocking traffic on the port you want to expose to the internet,
  - For cloud providers you probably need to add a rule in the firewall, unless you use a port that is used by default,